TGR: History

 It was created following the creation of the third RAI network following the 1975 RAI reforms.
-Until 1987, TG3 was in charge of the regional news bulletins, this changed in March of that year when TG3 became a national service.
-As consequence, a separate unit called RAIREGIONE was introduced.
-Before the news reforms, TG3's regional bulletins aired at 7pm and 10pm.
-From August, in line with Rai Radio 1's conversion into an all-news service, the TV bulletins aired on RAI Tre at 2pm, 7:30pm and at around midnight.
+Until 1987, TG3 was in charge of the regional news bulletins; this changed in March of that year when TG3 became a national service.
+As a consequence, a separate unit called RAIREGIONE was introduced.
+Before the news reforms, TG3's regional bulletins aired at 7 pm and 10 pm.
+From August, in line with Rai Radio 1's conversion into an all-news service, the TV bulletins aired on RAI Tre at 2 pm, 7:30 pm, and at around midnight.
 The RAIREGIONE radio bulletins moved from Rai Radio 2 to Radio 1.

-Coinciding with the laungh of TGS (Testata Giornalistica Sportiva), the bulletin was renamed TGR on 21 October 1991.
-On 13 March 1995, a 10:45pm bulletin was added.
+Coinciding with the launch of TGS (Testata Giornalistica Sportiva), the bulletin was renamed TGR on 21 October 1991.
+On 13 March 1995, a 10:45 pm bulletin was added.
 On 8 March 1999, TGR was incorporated into TG3's structure, forming Telegiornale 3 (initially abbreviated as T3 and later TG3 again), touted as "the largest newscast in Europe".

-TGR regained its autonomy in 2002, being detached from TG3, when Rai 3 was given a new directorate under the opposition center-left.
+TGR regained its autonomy in 2002, being detached from TG3, when Rai 3 was given a new directorate under the opposition centre-left.
 The regional news unit, however, was put under the directorate of center-right leaning candidate Angela Buttiglione.

-TGR Piazza Affari launched it new opening on 7 July 2015 which was then later of TGR Regional newscast a little bit later on 21 July 2015 of most of them while some kept the same original opening which has a different sound when switching to a different opening of the newscast.
-Most of the news station set were changed mostly in August.
-TGR Buongirono Italia had a new graphics since it started airing Fall 2015.
+TGR Piazza Affari launched its new opening on 7 July 2015, which was then later followed by TGR Regional newscast a little bit later on 21 July 2015 for most of them, while some kept the same original opening, which has a different sound when switching to a different opening of the newscast.
+Most of the news station sets were changed mostly in August.
+TGR Buongirono Italia had new graphics since it started airing in Autumn 2015.